dotnettools/SharpGrabber/README.md

 <img src="./assets/SharpGrabberDesktop-ScreenShot-1.png" alt="SharpGrabber.Desktop application" />

+## Upgrade From 1.x to 2.x
+ATTENTION!
+There are breaking changes since v2.0 that requires you to update your code.
+The good news is no functionality has been removed, so with a minor refactoring, you should be good to go!

 ## Contribution
 You are most welcome to contribute!
 - Support for more media providers such as *DailyMotion*, *Instagram*, *Facebook*, *Twitch* etc.